PopPushOut/backend-nodejs/README.md

 3. Domestic transactions(e.g LT-LT) from users with importance [6-10] processing (every 1 hour)
 4. International transactions (e.g EN-LT) from users with importance [6-10] processing (every 1 hour)

-**Experimental Views**
+**Basic Front-End Views**

-Endpoints /register and /login can be accessed via browser, rendered html view could be used to make some dirty testing.
+Endpoints /register and /login can be accessed via browser.

 Both /register and /login returns token, which can be used to access other resources.

 **API Documentation**